Filters

 Conscious use of the sun protects the skin from damage:

-- Avoid direct sunlight: In summer, stay in the shade between 11 a.m. and 3 p.m., as this is when UV radiation is strongest.
-In snow, sand or water, UV exposure is increased due to reflections.
+- Avoid direct sunlight: In summer, stay in the shade between 11 a.m. and 3 p.m., as UV radiation is strongest during this time.
+UV exposure is increased due to reflections in snow, sand, or water.

-- Slowly get your skin used to sunlight: Start with moderate sun exposure in spring to stimulate the formation of a protective light callus.
-This temporary thickening of the skin absorbs UV radiation and reduces its penetration into deeper layers of the skin.
+- Acclimate your skin to sunlight gradually: Start with moderate sun exposure in spring to stimulate the formation of a protective callus.
+This temporary thickening of the skin absorbs UV radiation and reduces its penetration into deeper skin layers.

-- Strengthen the skin barrier: Use emulsifier-free care products to keep the skin hydrated and minimize transepidermal water loss (TEWL).
-A healthy skin barrier provides better protection against external influences such as UV radiation.
+- Strengthen your skin barrier: Use emulsifier-free skincare products to keep your skin hydrated and minimize transepidermal water loss (TEWL).
+A healthy skin barrier provides better protection against external aggressors like UV radiation.

 Product tips to support sun-damaged skin